Oink70/Bootstrap/README.md

 # Bootstrap
 Script to automate the bootstrap creation for Verus, Verus Testnet and (near future) PBaaS chains.
 Likely usable for most BTC or Zcash descendant chains.

+This script is currently in use to produce the Verus bootstrap and is tested on Devuan BeoWulf, Debian Bullseye and Ubuntu Focal Fossa.
+Tested chains: VRSC, VRSCTEST.

 ## Description:
 This script creates bootstrap archives from the locally running chain in tar.gz and zip format.